2014’s top legal trends for dealers:

 "I'm here today to talk about the craziness in Washington,”"Charles Krauthammer told dealers at the WANADA Annual Meeting and Lunch.
 But the Pulitzer Prize-winning syndicated columnist didn't talk about Congress.
 He focused on the administration.

 "I think it’s astonishing that there are people in the White House who've never run so much as a candy store, who make regulations with no conception of how they will affect people," Krauthammer said.
+[FULL ARTICLE]

 NHTSA to propose rules for side crash dummies for children

 The National Highway Traffic Safety Administration plans to propose rules soon for side impact crashes for small children.
 The rules would outline requirements for a side impact, crash dummy, representing a 3-year-old.
 The dummy would help NHTSA meet the requirement mandated by Congress in July 2012 to issue a rule to improve the protection of children in car seats during side impacts.